-Saint Margaret of Scotland and Gertrude of Germany « Catholic Insight
+Saints Margaret of Scotland and Gertrude of Germany « Catholic Insight

 Beautiful and demure Margaret of Scotland (+1093) was the devoted wife of Malcom III, King of the nation to which she fled as a fetching young royal English lass.
 Her family had been exiled from England, and Margaret was born and raised in a very pious Catholic environment in Hungary, of all places, a nation now returning to its Christian roots after decades of stagnant, atheistic Communism.

-The family was recalled to England in 1057, with Margaret’s father, fittingly called Edward the Exile, was considered a possible successor to the childless Edward the Confessor.
-However, said Edward died mysteriously, and Harold Godwinson was chosen instead, not long after which the new king perished by an arrow through the eye in the maelstrom of the Battle of Hastings (1066 and all that).
-Margaret’s brother Edgar the Aethling was briefly proclaimed king, but soon deposed by the conquering William – whom Belloc describes by his nickname ‘Mamzer’, or ‘the Bastard’.
-But then Belloc was not bashful of his opinions.
+The family was recalled to England in 1057, with Margaret’s father, fittingly called Edward the Exile, considered a possible successor to the childless Edward the Confessor.
+However, said Edward died mysteriously, and Harold Godwinson was chosen instead, not long after which the new king Harold perished by an arrow through the eye in the maelstrom of the Battle of Hastings (1066 and all that).
+Margaret’s brother Edgar the Aethling was briefly proclaimed king, but soon deposed by the conquering William of Normandy, technically a Frenchman (whence Calvin and Jean de Brebeuf both hailed) – whom Belloc describes by his nickname ‘Mamzer’, or ‘the Bastard’.
+Belloc was not bashful of his opinions.

-Margaret’s widowed mother Agatha intended to take the family back to the continent, but a storm providentially blew their ship off course, and they landed on the shores of the Firth of Forth in bonnie Scotland, being met, as a romantic tradition has it, by King Malcolm himself, a rough, unlettered widower with two sons, who was immediately smitten by young Margaret – is there love at first sight? – and, as an added bonus, thought an alliance between the two British kingdoms a fine idea.
+Margaret’s widowed mother Agatha intended to take the family back to the continent, but a storm providentially blew their ship off course, and they landed on the shores of the Firth of Forth in bonnie Scotland, being met, as a romantic tradition has it, by King Malcolm himself, a rough, unlettered widower with two sons, who was immediately smitten by young Margaret – is there not love at first sight? – and, as an added bonus, thought an alliance between the two British kingdoms a fine idea.

 Which motivation was foremost, and however they met, they had by all accounts a happy and fruitful union, producing six sons and two daughters: Amongst the lads we find four kings – one of them, David, himself a canonized saint – and one abbot; and the lasses themselves went on to make happy, royal marriages.
 Even if paterfamilias Malcolm seems to have had little tendency to the formal practice of religion, he rejoiced in the piety of his wife and children, and supported her good works generously, feeding the poor – whose feet she would wash daily – and her generous royal almsgiving.
 The good queen set up a ferry system to transport pilgrims across the Firth to the shrine and cathedral at Saint Andrew’s.
 The landing spot is still called Queensferry in her memory.